flokoe/bash-hackers-wiki/docs/howto/conffile.md

 ## Per-user configs

-There\'s also a way to provide a system-wide config file in /etc and a custom config in \~/(user\'s home) to override system-wide defaults.
+There's also a way to provide a system-wide config file in /etc and a custom config in \~/(user's home) to override system-wide defaults.
 In the following example, the if/then construct is used to check for the existance of a user-specific config: